akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 BA shall provide a yearly report to CE that lists the names of all individuals with technical or physical access to CE’s PHI and the scope of that access.

->
-> m\. *Restrictions and Confidential Communications*: Within 10 business
-> days of notice by CE of a restriction upon use or disclosure or request
-> for confidential communications pursuant to 45 C.F.R.164.522, BA shall
-> restrict the use or disclosure of an individual’s PHI.
-BA may not
-> respond directly to an individual’s request to restrict the use or
-> disclosure of PHI or to send all communication of PHI to an alternate
-> address.
-BA shall refer such requests to the CE so that the CE can
-> coordinate and prepare a timely response to the requesting individual
-> and provide direction to the BA.
->
-> n\. *Indemnification*: BA shall indemnify and hold harmless CE for any
-> civil or criminal monetary penalty imposed on CE or monetary settlement
-> reached by CE for acts or omissions in violation of HIPAA, the HITECH
-> Act, or the Privacy or Security Rule that are committed by BA, a member
-> of its workforce, its agent, or its subcontractor.
->
-> 4\. *Obligations of CE*.
-CE will be responsible for using legally
-> appropriate safeguards to maintain and ensure the confidentiality,
-> privacy and security of PHI transmitted to BA under the BAA until the
-> PHI is received by BA.
-CE will not request BA to use or disclose PHI in
-> any manner that would not be permissible under HIPAA, the HITECH Act or
-> the Privacy and Security Rule if done by CE.
->
-> 5\. *Termination*.
->
-> a\. *Breach*: A breach of a material term of the BAA by BA that is not
-> cured within a reasonable period of time will provide grounds for the
-> immediate termination of the contract.
->
-> b\. *Reasonable Steps to Cure*: In accordance with 45 C.F.R.
-> 164.504(e)(1)(ii), CE and BA agree that, if it knows of a pattern of
-> activity or practice of the other party that constitutes a material
-> breach or violation of the other party’s obligation under the BAA, the
-> nonbreaching party will take reasonable steps to get the breaching party
-> to cure the breach or end the violation and, if the steps taken are
-> unsuccessful, terminate the BAA if feasible, and if not feasible, report
-> the problem to the Secretary of the U.S. Department of Health and Human
-> Services.
->
-> c\. *Effect of Termination*: Upon termination of the contract, BA will,
-> at the direction of the CE, either return or destroy all PHI received
-> from CE or created, maintained, or transmitted on CE’s behalf by BA in
-> any form.
-Unless otherwise directed, BA is prohibited from retaining any
-> copies of PHI received from CE or created, maintained, or transmitted by
-> BA on behalf of CE.
-If destruction or return of PHI is not feasible, BA
-> must continue to extend the protections of this BAA to PHI and limit the
-> further use and disclosure of the PHI.
-The obligations in this BAA shall
-> continue until all of the PHI provided by CE to BA is either destroyed
-> or returned to CE.
->
-> 6\. *Amendment*.
-The parties acknowledge that state and federal laws
-> relating to electronic data security and privacy are evolving, and that
-> the parties may be required to further amend this BAA to ensure
-> compliance with applicable changes in law.
-Upon receipt of a
-> notification from CE that an applicable change in law affecting this BAA
-> has occurred, BA will promptly agree to enter into negotiations with CE
-> to amend this BAA to ensure compliance with changes in law.
->
-> 7\. *Ownership of PHI*.
-For purposes of this BAA, CE owns the data that
-> contains the PHI it transmits to BA or that BA receives, creates,
-> maintains or transmits on behalf of CE.
->
-> 8\. *Litigation Assistance*.
-Except when it would constitute a direct
-> conflict of interest for BA, BA will make itself available to assist CE
-> in any administrative or judicial proceeding by testifying as witness as
-> to an alleged violation of HIPAA, the HITECH Act, the Privacy or
-> Security Rule, or other law relating to security or privacy.
->
-> 9\. *Regulatory References*.
-Any reference in this BAA to federal or
-> state law means the section that is in effect or as amended.
->
-> 10.*Interpretation*.
-This BAA shall be interpreted as broadly as
-> necessary to implement and comply with HIPAA, the HITECH Act, the
-> Privacy and Security Rule and applicable state and federal laws.
-The
-> parties agree that any ambiguity in BAA will be resolved in favor of a
-> meaning that permits the CE to comply with and be consistent with
-> HIPAA, the HITECH Act, and the Privacy and Security Rule.
-The parties
-> further agree that where this BAA conflicts with a contemporaneously
-> executed confidentiality agreement between the parties, this BAA
-> controls.
->
-> 11.*No Private Right of Action Created.* This BAA does not create any
-> right of action or benefits for individuals whose PHI is disclosed in
-> violation of HIPAA, the HITECH Act, the Privacy and Security Rule or
-> other law relating to security or privacy.
+m\. *Restrictions and Confidential Communications*: Within 10 business days of notice by CE of a restriction upon use or disclosure or request for confidential communications pursuant to 45 C.F.R.164.522, BA shall restrict the use or disclosure of an individual’s PHI.
+BA may not respond directly to an individual’s request to restrict the use or disclosure of PHI or to send all communication of PHI to an alternate address.
+BA shall refer such requests to the CE so that the CE can coordinate and prepare a timely response to the requesting individual and provide direction to the BA.

+n\. *Indemnification*: BA shall indemnify and hold harmless CE for any civil or criminal monetary penalty imposed on CE or monetary settlement reached by CE for acts or omissions in violation of HIPAA, the HITECH Act, or the Privacy or Security Rule that are committed by BA, a member of its workforce, its agent, or its subcontractor.

+4\. *Obligations of CE*.
+CE will be responsible for using legally appropriate safeguards to maintain and ensure the confidentiality, privacy and security of PHI transmitted to BA under the BAA until the PHI is received by BA.
+CE will not request BA to use or disclose PHI in any manner that would not be permissible under HIPAA, the HITECH Act or the Privacy and Security Rule if done by CE.

+5\. *Termination*.

+a\. *Breach*: A breach of a material term of the BAA by BA that is not cured within a reasonable period of time will provide grounds for the immediate termination of the contract.

+b\. *Reasonable Steps to Cure*: In accordance with 45 C.F.R.
+164.504(e)(1)(ii), CE and BA agree that, if it knows of a pattern of activity or practice of the other party that constitutes a material breach or violation of the other party’s obligation under the BAA, the nonbreaching party will take reasonable steps to get the breaching party to cure the breach or end the violation and, if the steps taken are unsuccessful, terminate the BAA if feasible, and if not feasible, report the problem to the Secretary of the U.S. Department of Health and Human Services.

+c\. *Effect of Termination*: Upon termination of the contract, BA will, at the direction of the CE, either return or destroy all PHI received from CE or created, maintained, or transmitted on CE’s behalf by BA in any form.
+Unless otherwise directed, BA is prohibited from retaining any copies of PHI received from CE or created, maintained, or transmitted by BA on behalf of CE.
+If destruction or return of PHI is not feasible, BA must continue to extend the protections of this BAA to PHI and limit the further use and disclosure of the PHI.
+The obligations in this BAA shall continue until all of the PHI provided by CE to BA is either destroyed or returned to CE.

+6\. *Amendment*.
+The parties acknowledge that state and federal laws relating to electronic data security and privacy are evolving, and that the parties may be required to further amend this BAA to ensure compliance with applicable changes in law.
+Upon receipt of a notification from CE that an applicable change in law affecting this BAA has occurred, BA will promptly agree to enter into negotiations with CE to amend this BAA to ensure compliance with changes in law.

+7\. *Ownership of PHI*.
+For purposes of this BAA, CE owns the data that contains the PHI it transmits to BA or that BA receives, creates, maintains or transmits on behalf of CE.

+8\. *Litigation Assistance*.
+Except when it would constitute a direct conflict of interest for BA, BA will make itself available to assist CE in any administrative or judicial proceeding by testifying as witness as to an alleged violation of HIPAA, the HITECH Act, the Privacy or Security Rule, or other law relating to security or privacy.

+9\. *Regulatory References*.
+Any reference in this BAA to federal or state law means the section that is in effect or as amended.

+10\. *Interpretation*.
+This BAA shall be interpreted as broadly as necessary to implement and comply with HIPAA, the HITECH Act, the Privacy and Security Rule and applicable state and federal laws.
+The parties agree that any ambiguity in BAA will be resolved in favor of a meaning that permits the CE to comply with and be consistent with HIPAA, the HITECH Act, and the Privacy and Security Rule.
+The parties further agree that where this BAA conflicts with a contemporaneously executed confidentiality agreement between the parties, this BAA controls.

+11\. *No Private Right of Action Created.* This BAA does not create any right of action or benefits for individuals whose PHI is disclosed in violation of HIPAA, the HITECH Act, the Privacy and Security Rule or other law relating to security or privacy.

 **In witness thereof,** the parties hereto have duly executed this BAA as of the effective date.